anantprakash17/rhombichess/README.md

 ```
 This will switch you to the virtual environment, and install all the required dependencies.
 To exit the virtual environment, simply run `deactivate`.

+In order to start the backend, navigate to `src/server/` and type `flask --app server run` to start the flask application.

 ### Frontend
 The frontend for this project is based on React.
 To get started, you will need to have `npm` installed.
 To install all the required dependencies, run the following command:
 ```bash